Getting a job in Europe

 Teaching English as a second language is an excellent way to dip into another culture and spend some time abroad.
 It is by no means a megabucks profession, but you should earn enough to cover your basic living costs and possibly some trips out to the nearest tourist destinations.

 Employers will expect to see that you have completed an English teaching qualification.
 There are several different types available, including the Cambridge Celta (Certificate in English Language Teaching to Adults) and the Trinity College London TESOL certificate course, commonly referred to as CertTESOL.
 Courses can be undertaken in as little as a month and cost around £500.
 There are frequently discounts or group offers so do shop around, but make sure that the course you choose is properly accredited.
-You can find out more about how to choose a TEFL course from our postgraduate study site TARGETpostgrad.

 Always research the location you wish to travel to before you undertake a qualification.
 Employers may specify which type qualification they are looking for.
 You may be able to get by without proficiency in a second language in many cases, but this will depend on the employer's specifications and the learners' level of English.
 You should also check how long you will be required to teach for; it is likely to be at least six to twelve months.